2020 Syracuse Orange football team

 The 2020 Syracuse Orange football team represented Syracuse University during the 2020 NCAA Division I FBS football season.
 The Orange were led by fifth-year head coach Dino Babers and played their home games at the Carrier Dome, competing as members of the Atlantic Coast Conference.

 Syracuse finished their season with a 1–10 record, their worst record since 2005.

-Previous season

-The Orange finished the season 5–7, 2–6 in ACC play to finish in sixth place in the Atlantic Division.

 Schedule

 Syracuse had games scheduled against Colgate, Rutgers, and Western Michigan, which were all canceled due to the COVID-19 pandemic.

 The ACC released their schedule on July 29, with specific dates selected on August 6.